lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 Missing consent videos
 -------------------------

-If you come across a record that's missing a consent video, please (a) try refreshing the page to make sure it doesn't show up and then (b) notify Lookit staff, including the response UUID.
-If you're using a version of the experiment runner prior to 2.2.2 / 1.4.1 (see `releases <https://github.com/lookit/ember-lookit-frameplayer/releases>`) then this is probably an instance of `this bug <https://github.com/lookit/lookit-api/issues/598>`__.
+If you come across a record that's missing a consent video, please (a) try refreshing the page to make sure it doesn't show up and then (b) notify CHS staff, including the response UUID.
+If you're using a version of the Lookit experiment runner prior to 2.2.2 / 1.4.1 (see `releases <https://github.com/lookit/ember-lookit-frameplayer/releases>`) then this is probably an instance of `this bug <https://github.com/lookit/lookit-api/issues/598>`__.
 We can fix particular instances for you but recommend updating following the instructions in `this Slack post <https://lookit-mit.slack.com/archives/CDV2ULHC5/p1608305924056900>`__.

 .. _compensation: